restify/node-restify/docs/_api/plugins.md

 }));
 ```

-You pass in the auditor a bunyan logger, optionally server object,
+You pass in the auditor a pino logger, optionally server object,
 Ringbuffer and a flag printLog indicate if log needs to be print out at info
 level or not.
 By default, without specify printLog flag, it will write out
 record lookling like this: